careerfairsystems/nexpo-backend-nova/README.md

 **2. Scripts:**
 - The project has Bash and Bat scripts for running the backend.
 The scripts are located in the root folder of the project.
 - There are also Bash and Bat scripts for running the tests.
-(More information regarding is given when running the corresponding help command, eg: ./runTest.sh -h)These scripts have the ability to:
+(More information regarding is given when running the corresponding help command, eg: ```./runTest.sh -help``` These scripts have the ability to:
   1. Start the database in a docker container
     - This also creates or updates the mock data in the database
   2. Run all tests